pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.mustChunk`

 ##  `mustCompact`
 Accepts a list and removes entries with empty values.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- List

 _Implementation_: `github.com/Masterminds/sprig/v3.mustCompact`

 ##  `mustDateModify`